 Our superfoods now are kale, acai, and coconut oil.
 In the past, it was the fruit of the magic Jambu tree for the people of India, or for the Celts, eating enchanted foods or using a magic vessel.
 There are countless tales of magical water and fountains of youth that would protect you from the inevitable.
 The Taoists thought through strict diet and exercise, with an extra focus on the power of breathing, they could evade death.
 Renee Descartes ate a vegetarian diet and small, frequent low-calorie meals, thinking through this strategy he could greatly extend his life (he died at 54).
 Sound a little familiar?

-“[Wellness] is a 21st-century secular belief system that, psychologically speaking, is fundamentally directed at avoiding death anxiety,” Solomon tells me.
+“[Wellness] is a 21st-century secular belief system that, psychologically speaking, is fundamentally directed at avoiding death anxiety,” Solomon said.
 “Because, in part, it’s convincing oneself that the right regimen of diet and exercise will either keep you perpetually young, or at the very least, perpetually alive."

 There's a lot of truth in the power of healthy eating and lifestyle.
 But many wellness trends often overstep those facts, by a lot.
 The anti-vax movement, the supplements, the false dichotomy of nature versus science–these things have more to do with enchanted waters of long ago than with western medicine.

 And doesn't the rejection of western medicine, like claiming that love cures cancer, make you more eligible for an early death?
-Perhaps, Greenberg tells me.
+Perhaps, Greenberg said.
 But there’s something oh so enticing in a magical solution.
-“When you rely on true science, and scientific evidence, you live with a lot of uncertainty,” Greenberg says.
+“When you rely on true science, and scientific evidence, you live with a lot of uncertainty,” Greenberg said.
 “A lot of things are not understood.
 When somebody sells something with certainty, there’s an appeal to that.”

 If there’s one consistent thing I've noticed among many of the wellness products, it’s the element of certainty in their marketing and the way they're talked about in wellness circles.
 Taking collagen peptides every day will definitely give you luxurious hair and nails.
 Drinking kombucha will absolutely improve your microbiome.
 There’s no doubt that drinking apple cider vinegar in the morning will help digestion.